MisterWest11/Python-Week-1/README.md

 Comparison Operator: evaluate two values and produces a boolean result, either True/False. examples include double equal sign, less-than, less-than or equal-to, greater-than, greater-than or equal-to.

-Logical operators: AND, OR & NOT operate on boolean values.
+Logical operators: AND, OR & NOT

+operate on boolean values.
 The AND operator returns true if both operands are true, while the OR operator returns a true if either of the operands is true.
 The NOT operator negates the Boolean value it operates on.

+Identity Operators:IS & IS NOT

+used to compare two objects if they are they same objects in terms of memory location.

-Membership operators: IN & NOT IN are used to check whether a value is present in a sequence or not. checks if a certain number or string exists in a given list or string.
+Membership operators: IN & NOT IN

+are used to check whether a value is present in a sequence or not. checks if a certain number or string exists in a given list or string.

+Order of Precedence:
+()- parenthesis
+** - exponentiation
+* - multiplication
+/ - division
+% - modulus
++ - addition
+- - subtraction

+# CONTROL FLOW
+The if statement is one of three main types of control flow in programming and it allows you to execute a block of code if a certain condition is met.

+Indentation is important because it determines the structure of the program.
+We also make use of loops in our programs.
+For Loop, While Loop, Do-While Loops.
+We can use a for loop to iterate over a list or any iterable object.
+A while loop keeps looking until a certain condition is false.

+# FUNCTIONS

+Functions can be defined by 'def' keyword, followed by the function name and arguments in parentheses, then colon ':'. inside the body of the function should be the code that defines what the function should do. along with a return keyword  to specify the output returned by the function.
+There is no curly brace that signifies the beginning and end of the function.